AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 The following directories allow you to build out configuration files having a staging area that you can work on files and only enable then when they are ready.
 - `/etc/httpd/conf.d/available_vhosts/`
-   - This folder will host all of your VirtualHost / files called `.vhost`
+   - This folder hosts all of your VirtualHost / files called `.vhost`
 - `/etc/httpd/conf.d/enabled_vhosts/`
-   - When you're ready to use the `.vhost` files you have inside the `available_vhosts` folder symlink them using a relative path into the `enabled_vhosts` directory
+   - When you're ready to use the `.vhost` files, you have inside the `available_vhosts` folder symlink them using a relative path into the `enabled_vhosts` directory

 ### Additional `conf.d` Directories

-There are additional pieces that are common in Apache configurations and we created sub directories to allow for a clean way to seperate those files and not have all the files in one directory
+There are additional pieces that are common in Apache configurations and we created sub directories to allow for a clean way to separate those files and not have all the files in one directory

 #### Rewrites Directory